The different kinds of flatsharing leases

 Everyone knows how to share a flat, it’s a good way to divide the price of your rent and socialize.
 But legally, how does it work?
-In this article we present you the two types of leases that exist for colocation.
+In this article, as experts in furnished flatsharing, we present you the two types of leases that exist for colocation.

 The first step to becoming a flatmate is to sign a lease.
 Any person occupying the dwelling but not having signed the lease cannot be considered a flatmate, from the legal point of view.

 There are two types of leases for shared apartments.
 On the one hand, the flatmates can sign a contract specific to each one of them, in this case, we speak of individual lease.
 On the other hand, if all the flatmates are appointed on the same contract, it is therefore a common lease.

 In most flatshares, flatmates sign a common lease with a solidarity clause.
 This means that all flatmates sign the same single contract and that each is responsible for the payment of all sums due to the landlord (charges, rents, repairs).

 Rent and charges are shared equally among flatmates.
 In case one of them cannot pay their share of rent / charges, it is the other flatmates who will have to advance the money to the landlord.
 Moreover, if damage or deterioration is noted (even in one or more rooms) and no one wants to take responsibility for it, everyone is legally obliged to pay.
 Another problem is that when a flatmate leaves the flatshare, the rent will vary for all the others, so you will have to pay either the unpaid rent or find a new flatmate as soon as possible.

 The owner is sensitive to ask for the guarantee of a third person who will act as joint guarantor of the payment of the imports due in the event of non-performance of the payment.
 The landlord has the right to ask for a deposit for each flatmate however he can also ask for a single deposit for all tenants.
 If he only asks for one guarantor, you will have to arrange to appoint a third party to act as guarantor.